9aia/thal/pm/BACKLOG.md

 ### Low priority

+- Request and allow/select testers to use for free from Gaia internal admin API
 - Add curated characters
 - Add character memory
 - Add drawer search query params when opening drawers